olgarithms/sphinx-tutorial/docs/automating-documentation-updates.md

 # Automating documentation updates

-`Github Actions` allow `Github` users to automatically execute workflows.
+So far, we'd been manually building our documentation files locally, then pushing the output `html` to `Github Pages` to host it.
+In this section, we will learn how to automate this process using `Github Actions`. `Github Actions` allow `Github` users to automatically execute workflows.
 We can use this to automate building and deploying new versions of our documentation.

 ## Creating a simple Github Action